tjd1234/cmpt135spring2024/obsidian/135website2024/recursion.md

 }
 ```

 This works!
-Unfortunately, the `rest` function is *extremely inefficient*: for every call to `sum1` we end up making a new copy of almost the entire passed-in vector.
+Unfortunately, the `rest` function as it is used here is *extremely inefficient*: for every call to `sum1` we end up making a new copy of almost the entire passed-in vector.

 A more efficient approach is to *simulate* `rest` by re-writing `sum1` to accept *begin* and *end* parameters specifying the range of values in `v` that we want summed.
 Then we can efficiently access any sub-vector: